NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-using-the-dotnet-cli.md

 ---
 title: Install and use a NuGet package using the dotnet CLI
-description: A walkthrough tutorial on the process of installing and using a NuGet package in a .NET Core project.
+description: Get a quick tutorial on how to use the dotnet CLI to install and use a NuGet package in a .NET project.
 author: JonDouglas
 ms.author: jodou
-ms.date: 01/23/2018
+ms.date: 08/15/2022
 ms.topic: quickstart
 ---

 # Quickstart: Install and use a package using the dotnet CLI

-NuGet packages contain reusable code that other developers make available to you for use in your projects.
-See [What is NuGet?](../What-is-NuGet.md) for background.
-Packages are installed into a .NET Core project using the `dotnet add package` command as described in this article for the popular [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) package.
+NuGet packages contain compiled binary code that developers make available for other developers to use in their projects.
+For more information, see [What is NuGet](../What-is-NuGet.md).
+This quickstart describes how to install the popular [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json) NuGet package into a .NET project by using the `dotnet add package` command.

-Once installed, refer to the package in code with `using <namespace>` where \<namespace\> is specific to the package you're using.
-You can then use the package's API.
+You refer to installed packages in code with a `using <namespace>` directive, where `<namespace>` is the package name.
+You can then use the package's API in your project.

 > [!Tip]
-> **Start with nuget.org**: Browsing nuget.org is how .NET developers typically find components they can reuse in their own applications.
-You can search nuget.org directly or find and install packages within Visual Studio as shown in this article.
+> Browse [nuget.org/packages](https://nuget.org/packages) to find packages you can reuse in your own applications.
+You can search nuget.org directly, or find and install packages from within Visual Studio.
+For more information, see [Find and choose packages](../consume-packages/finding-and-choosing-packages.md).

 ## Prerequisites

-- The [.NET Core SDK](https://www.microsoft.com/net/download/), which provides the `dotnet` command-line tool.
-Starting in Visual Studio 2017, the dotnet CLI is automatically installed with any .NET Core related workloads.
+- The [.NET SDK](https://www.microsoft.com/net/download), which provides the `dotnet` command-line tool.
+Starting in Visual Studio 2017, the dotnet CLI automatically installs with any .NET Core related workloads.

 ## Create a project

-NuGet packages can be installed into a .NET project of some kind.
-For this walkthrough, create a simple .NET Core console project as follows:
+You can install NuGet packages into a .NET project.
+For this walkthrough, create a simple .NET console project by using the dotnet CLI as follows:

 1. Create a folder for the project.

 1. Open a command prompt and switch to the new folder.

-1. Create the project using the following command:
+1. Create the project by using the following command:

     ```dotnetcli
     dotnet new console
     ```

-1. Use `dotnet run` to test that the app has been created properly.
+1. Use `dotnet run` to test the app.
+You should see the output `Hello, World!`.

 ## Add the Newtonsoft.Json NuGet package